crackhub-dev/predb-backend/README.md

 cd predb-backend/
 npm install
 ```
-Creat `.env` in the same folder as `server.js` and fill this in with your info:
+Create `.env` in the same folder as `server.js` and fill this in with your info:

 ```
 MONGODB_URI=